eGullGolf/milliseconds-in-subtitles/README.md

-While the subtitles update more frequently, I found, while using VLC on Mac OS X, that they have a tendency to disappear on pause, and are not updated when moving to next frame using shortcut key `E`.
+While the subtitles update more frequently, I found, while using VLC on Mac OS X, that they have a tendency to disappear on pause, and are not updated when moving to next frame using the shortcut key `E`.

 In this case, the extension might fill the gap.
 The timing displayed by subtitles and the extension is consistent, with differences lower